 Additional Professional Development

 The Counseling Center is in full support of the continued development of interns above and beyond that offered through Center involvement and programming.
 Interns are encouraged to develop their identity as professional psychologists by membership in relevant organizations, attendance at outside workshops, and local, regional, and national conventions.
-Many of the workshops and training opportunities are offered in the greater Baltimore/Washington area.
+Many workshops and training opportunities are offered in the greater Baltimore/Washington area.
 We make every effort to facilitate the interns' desire for continued professional development.
-Professional leave is available for these activities.
+Professional leave is available for these activities and must be scheduled with consideration of the service needs of the counseling center.

 Case Management